Welcome to T-cubed (Tobacco Treatment Tips)

 “I already have cancer, why quit now” or “I want to quit smoking after cancer treatment is over”

-While it might be tempting to hear such an objection to tobacco cessation as reasonable, that instinct ignores the overwhelming evidence demonstrating that outcomes of cancer treatment are worse in those who continue to smoke compared to those who can stop using tobacco at the time of diagnosis.
+While it might be tempting to hear such an objection to tobacco cessation as reasonable, that instinct ignores the overwhelming evidence (cited, for example, in the Surgeon General's 2020 report on tobacco cessation, see page 206) demonstrating that outcomes of cancer treatment are worse in those who continue to smoke compared to those who can stop using tobacco at the time of diagnosis.
 Smoking increases overall mortality, cancer specific mortality, risk for second primary cancer, or increased cancer treatment toxicity across all cancer disease sites and treatments.
 The mantra that it is “never too late to stop smoking” might be more readily accepted if accompanied by encouraging words, tailored to the patient’s treatment situation about how smoking cessation is one of the things they can control that will favorably impact not only their quality of life, but the success of their cancer therapy.
-A recent report using phone-based smoking cessation support demonstrated a 44% reduction in mortality in lung cancer patients who were able to quit smoking as compared with patients who continued smoking.
-It is particularly important that nicotine withdrawal symptoms be effectively managed in cancer patients so as not to add to their symptom burden.
-Emphasis on the notion of giving back some measure of control to the patient can be very effective since many cancer patients lament that their disease has brought about a loss of a sense of being in control of their future.

 “I tried _______ before and it didn’t work”